cdimascio/express-openapi-validator/README.md

 #### Upgrading from v2.x.x

-In version 2.x.x, use the `install` method executed synchronously.
-To get similar behavior in v3, use the `installSync` method instead.
-See the [synchronous](#synchronous) setion for details.
+In version 2.x.x, the `install` method was executed synchronously, in 3.x it's executed asynchronously.
+To get v2 behavior in v3, use the `installSync` method.
+See the [synchronous](#synchronous) section for details.

 ## Usage